TudorHulban/GolangSandbox/gitignore.md

 ```
-# Binaries for Debian
+# Binaries for programs and plugins
 *
 !*/
 !*.*

-# Binaries for programs and plugins
 *.exe
 *.exe~
 *.dll
 *.so
 *.dylib

-# Test binary, build with `go test -c`
+# Test binary, built with `go test -c`
 *.test

 # Output of the go coverage tool, specifically when used with LiteIDE
 *.out

+# Dependency directories (remove the comment below to include it)
+# vendor/

 # "Always use a slice.", Dave Cheney
 ```